apache/seatunnel/docs/en/connector-v2/source/Oracle-CDC.md

 ### base-url [String]

-URL has to be with database, like "jdbc:mysql://localhost:5432/db" or "jdbc:mysql://localhost:5432/db?useSSL=true".
+URL has to be with database, like "jdbc:mysql://localhost:5432/db" or "jdbc:oracle:thin:@oracle-host:52884:xe".

 ### startup.mode [Enum]

-Optional startup mode for MySQL CDC consumer, valid enumerations are "initial", "earliest", "latest" and "specific".
+Optional startup mode for Oracle CDC consumer, valid enumerations are "initial", "earliest", "latest" and "specific".

 ### startup.timestamp [Long]